zeroc-ice/ice/README.md

 # The Ice framework

 Ice helps you build networked applications with minimal effort.
 By taking care of all interactions with low-level network programming interfaces, Ice allows you to focus your efforts on your application logic.
-When using Ice, there is no need to worry about details such as opening network connections, encoding and decoding data for network transmission, or retrying failed connection attempts (to name just a few of dozens of such low-level details).
+You don't need to worry about details such as opening network connections, encoding and decoding data for network transmission, or retrying failed connection attempts (to name just a few of dozens of such low-level details).

 [Downloads][downloads] | [Examples][examples] | [Documentation][docs]